Seventy Year Itch

 “And, for that reason, my mother was killed.
 I suspect that she had found out and was threatening to expose the Regelinds.
 Is there a John the third?” said Sean.

-“It wouldn’t surprise me if he is the current leader of The Brotherhood,” said Mary, ”All the secrets will be soon revealed.
+“I wouldn’t be surprised if he is the current leader of The Brotherhood,” said Mary, ”All the secrets are going to be revealed.
 Emily has been waiting seventy years to tell them.”

 Mary began her trance.